PapstIO/Papst.EventStore/README.md

 * The new `IEventStream` needs an index document, which needs to be added to existing event streams.
 See Migration Chapter.
 * The `IEventStreamAggregator` implementation that uses the code generated events has moved to a own package to allow removing active code from the `Papst.EventStore` package.
 * The `EventName` Attribute now uses positional parameters, provided by a constructor.
+* A single EventStream can no longer contain Events for multiple Entities.

 #### Changes